cablelabs/llmdata/README.md

 Companion data to
 [Randomness Is All You Need: Semantic Traversal of Problem-Solution Spaces with Large Language Models](https://arxiv.org/abs/2402.06053)

 Please cite that paper if making use of this data.
-E.g. using the following bitex snippet:
+E.g. using the following bibtex snippet:
 ```Latex
 @article{sandholm2024,
   title={{Randomness Is All You Need: Semantic Traversal of Problem-Solution Spaces with Large Language Models}},